Izume01/Reliq/README.md

 ---

-## 🤝 Contributing
+## Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Describe your feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to your branch (`git push origin feature/your-feature`)
-5. Open a Pull Request
+5. Open a pull request

 ---

-## 📝 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

----

-## 🆘 Support
+## Support

-If you encounter any issues or have questions:
+If you encounter issues or have questions:

 1. Check the [Issues](../../issues) page
 2. Create a new issue with detailed information